 OHFA will monitor each development for compliance during the term of the Restrictive Covenant.
-Monitoring requirements and the protocol for compliance monitoring may be adjusted as deemed necessary or appropriate by OHFA which includes compliance with 24 C.F.R. §1.42-5 and IRS Section 42 Audit Guide, which may be amended from time to time by the IRS.
+Monitoring requirements and the protocol for compliance monitoring may be adjusted as deemed necessary or appropriate by OHFA which includes compliance with Treasury Regulation Section 1.42-5 and IRS Section 42 Audit Guide, which may be amended from time to time by the IRS.

 The initial audit for new properties must be conducted by the end of the second year after the last building is placed in service.
-The IRS permits agencies to monitor the lesser of 20% of the units on a project or the number provided in the minimum unit sample size delineated in 26 C.F.R. §1.42-5(c)(2)(iii)(B). \
+The IRS permits agencies to monitor the lesser of 20% of the units on a project or the number provided in the minimum unit sample size reference chart.
+The following chart shows the required unit sample size.
+IRS/Treasury REG-123027-19.
+Nothing in this Compliance Monitoring section supersedes the requirements set forth in IRS/Treasury REG-123027-19.

-LIHTC owners must request access to a property in the Agency's on-line reporting system prior to qualifying residents.
+9% LIHTC owners must request access to a property in the on-line reporting system prior to qualifying residents.
 Once owners gain access, they must approve access for other users of the online reporting system.
 Owners must ensure property managers and the appropriate on-site staff register and have access to necessary projects in the system.

-• Notice of Noncompliance
+Notice of Noncompliance

-Should OHFA discover that a development is not in compliance with 26 U.S.C. §42, or that credit has been claimed or will be claimed for units that are ineligible, OHFA will notify the owner promptly.
+Should OHFA discover that a development is not in compliance with Section 42, or that credit has been claimed or will be claimed for units that are ineligible, OHFA will notify the owner promptly.
 The owner shall have a minimum of 30 days from the date of notification to cure the noncompliance.
 In extraordinary circumstances, and only if OHFA determines that there is good cause, an extension of up to six months may be granted to complete a cure for noncompliance.
 OHFA will notify the Internal Revenue Service, utilizing Form 8823, no later than 45 days after the end of the correction period, and no earlier than the end of the correction period, of the nature of the noncompliance and will indicate to the IRS whether or not the owner has made appropriate corrections.

-While OHFA will notify the owner of compliance issues, neither a finding of non-compliance nor a determination that non=compliance has been cured is binding on the Internal Revenue Service.
+While OHFA will notify the owner of compliance issues, neither a finding of noncompliance nor a determination that noncompliance has been cured is binding on the Internal Revenue Service.
 Owners who have received a notification from OHFA that a project is in compliance may still be subject to an IRS audit and the possibility of loss or recapture of LIHTCs.
 Refer to the Internal Revenue Code for additional information about federal compliance regulations.

-Annual Reporting
+• Annual Reporting

 Owners must annually submit certifications and reports to remain in compliance with program requirements.
-The owner will be required to prepare and submit to OHFA an Annual Owner Certification (AOC) which certifies that for the preceding 12-month period the project met the requirements of 26 U.S.C. §42.
-26 C.F.R. §1.42-5(c)(1) lists the annual certification requirements.
+The owner will be required to prepare and submit to OHFA an Annual Owner Certification (AOC) which certifies that for the preceding 12-month period the project met the requirements of IRC §42.
+Treas.
+Reg. §1.42-5(c) (1) lists the annual certification requirements.
 Owners are required to submit the AOC and Tenant Data to OHFA electronically.
 Owner reports are due March 1 of each year unless amended by OHFA.
 Refer to OHFA's Compliance Policies webpage in the Annual Reporting section for current information and requirements.